bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/collaboratory/mod3/module3_lab.md

 Launch the instance by hitting the "Launch" button.

 ![image_a](https://github.com/bioinformatics-ca/bioinformatics-ca.github.io/blob/master/2016_workshops/collaboratory/mod3/mod3_l.png?raw=true)

-???
-Fields from first launch image don't match last image.
-Which are the correct entries?

 It will take a few minutes for the instance to start.